eloquent/pops/README.md

 ## Code quality

 Pops strives to attain a high level of quality.
 A full test suite is available, and code coverage is closely monitored.
 All of the above code examples are also tested.

+All code follows the [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md) coding standards to the degree that current [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) rulesets check.

 ### Latest revision test suite results
 [![Build Status](https://secure.travis-ci.org/eloquent/pops.png)](http://travis-ci.org/eloquent/pops)